 How many times have you told yourself that you are not going to eat any more sugar and then found yourself digging into the next cupcake or candy bar in sight?
 If you experience cravings for sugar (like many people) you might feel like you have no “willpower” when it comes to sweets, and may even feel like you're addicted to sugar.
 You might even feel pretty guilty after you eat something sweet.
 Well, you’re not alone.

 While it’s common knowledge that increased sugar consumption has a negative impact on your health, including increased risk for cardiovascular disease and diabetes, it can still be difficult to stay away from sweet flavors.
 As research suggests, the sweet tooth is universal in cultures around the world and has even played a vital role in human evolution.
 The problem with sugar arises with overconsumption.

 Now that sugar is so readily available at gas stations, work, and social events, it makes it harder to just say “no” every time.
 The good news is that with holistic strategies, you can still have your cake and eat it too.
 Gone are the days where you need to strictly control and restrict your sugar intake.
-Instead, focus on these six tools to help reduce your cravings and find healthier alternatives to give you that sweet fix you are looking for.
+Instead, focus on these six tools to help reduce your intense sugar cravings and find healthier alternatives to give you that sweet and sugary fix you are looking for.

 1. Balance Your Blood Sugar Levels

 If your blood sugar is swinging from high to low throughout the day, it’s likely that you are going to crave sugar.
 When your blood sugar is low, it’s common to experience low energy levels along with carbohydrate or sugar cravings to help get your blood sugar back up.